Drizin/CodegenCS/src/VSExtensions/README.md

 ## Quickstart

 - Install it from Visual Studio (Tools - Extensions - search for "CodegenCS") or download it [here](https://marketplace.visualstudio.com/items?itemName=Drizin.CodegenCS)
 - Create a new file with `csx` extension.
-See some sample templates below.
+See some sample templates below
+- To run your template right-click the template (in Solution Explorer) and select "Run Template"
+- To make the template run automatically after each save select the template (in Solution Explorer) and in Properties set the "Custom Tool" to be "CodegenCS"

+Sample Template:

 ```cs
 // Single-file output, where `Main()` returns directly the main template